Springfield man charged in death of 19-year-old woman

 SPRINGFIELD, Mo.
 (AP) - A Missouri man was charged Friday with killing a 19-year-old woman whose body was found more than a week after she went missing.

 Lonnie Leroy Williams, 32, of Springfield, faces one count of first-degree murder in the death of Mackenna Milhon.
-Williams‘ girlfriend, 23-year-old Olivia Vega, was charged with tampering with evidence afterward.
+Williams‘ girlfriend, 23-year-old Olivia Vega, was charged with tampering with evidence.
 It wasn’t immediately known if they had attorneys who could speak on their behalf.

 Milhon’s body was found Monday afternoon outside a home north of Springfield.
+She had been reported missing Dec.
+20.

-Police and the Greene County Sheriff’s Office said Milhon had been reported missing Dec.
-20. An Endangered Person Advisory that was issued in the case said she was last seen getting into a black vehicle at a gas station in Springfield.
+According to a probable cause statement released Friday, Williams told investigators he stabbed Milhon once in the neck after she slapped him inside a car because he didn’t have drugs for her.
+He said they both got out of the car and he stabbed her three or four more times after she continued to slap him.
+She stumbled between two buildings and fell and Williams held her until she died, according to the statement.

-Milhon’s birth at 1:08 a.m. on Jan.
-1, 2000. made her the first baby of the millennium born at Cox South hospital in Springfield.
-In happier times, Gabryal Milhon told the Springfield News-Leader that he planned to spend his first few days with his daughter watching football.
+Milhon was the first baby of the millennium at Cox South in Springfield when she was born at 1:08 a.m. on Jan.
+1, 2000.

-The Greene County prosecutor’s office said in a news release that the investigation was ongoing and that it was premature to announce whether it would seek the death penalty in the case against Williams.
+The Greene County prosecutor’s office said in a news release that it was premature to announce whether it would seek the death penalty in the case against Williams.

 Sign up for Daily Newsletters